Forward secrecy: Protocols

-Forward secrecy is present in several major protocol implementations, such as SSH and as an optional feature in IPsec (RFC 2412).
+Forward secrecy is present in several protocol implementations, such as SSH and as an optional feature in IPsec (RFC 2412).
 Off-the-Record Messaging, a cryptography protocol and library for many instant messaging clients, as well as OMEMO which provides additional features such as multi-user functionality in such clients, both provide forward secrecy as well as deniable encryption.

 In Transport Layer Security (TLS), cipher suites based on Diffie–Hellman key exchange (DHE-RSA, DHE-DSA) and elliptic curve Diffie–Hellman key exchange (ECDHE-RSA, ECDHE-ECDSA) are available.
-In theory, TLS can choose appropriate ciphers since SSLv3, but in everyday practice many implementations have refused to offer forward secrecy or only provide it with very low encryption grade.
-TLS 1.3 leaves ephemeral Diffie–Hellman (finite field and elliptic curve variants) as the only remaining key exchange mechanism, in order to ensure forward secrecy.
+In theory, TLS can use forward secrecy since SSLv3, but many implementations do not offer forward secrecy or provided it with lower grade encryption.
+TLS 1.3 removed support for RSA for key exchange, leaving Diffie-Hellman (with forward-secrecy) as the sole algorithm for key exchange.

 OpenSSL supports forward secrecy using elliptic curve Diffie–Hellman since version 1.0, with a computational overhead of approximately 15% for the initial handshake.

 The Signal Protocol uses the Double Ratchet Algorithm to provide forward secrecy.

-On the other hand, among popular protocols currently in use, WPA does not support forward secrecy.
+On the other hand, among popular protocols currently in use, WPA Personal did not support forward secrecy before WPA3.

 Use

-Forward secrecy is seen as an important security feature by several large Internet information providers.
 Since late 2011, Google provided forward secrecy with TLS by default to users of its Gmail service, Google Docs service, and encrypted search services.
 Since November 2013, Twitter provided forward secrecy with TLS to its users.
 Wikis hosted by the Wikimedia Foundation have all provided forward secrecy to users since July 2014 and are requiring the use of forward secrecy since August 2018.

 Facebook reported as part of an investigation into email encryption that, as of May 2014, 74% of hosts that support STARTTLS also provide forward secrecy.
 TLS 1.3, published in August 2018, dropped support for ciphers without forward secrecy.
 As of February 2019, 96.6% of web servers surveyed support some form of forward secrecy, and 52.1% will use forward secrecy with most browsers.

 At WWDC 2016, Apple announced that all iOS apps would need to use App Transport Security (ATS), a feature which enforces the use of HTTPS transmission.
 Specifically, ATS requires the use of an encryption cipher that provides forward secrecy.
 ATS became mandatory for apps on January 1, 2017.

 The Signal messaging application employs forward secrecy in its protocol, notably differentiating it from messaging protocols based on PGP.

+Forward secrecy is supported on 92.6% of websites on modern browsers, while 0.3% of websites do not support forward secrecy at all as of May 2024.